-The prolific attacker has no regrets over his decision to snub Brazil for the reigning world champion and is eager to prove his worth to la Roja coach Vicente del Bosque.
+The prolific attacker has no regrets over his decision to snub Brazil for the reigning world champions and is eager to prove his worth to la Roja coach Vicente del Bosque

 Atletico Madrid striker Diego Costa feels "privileged" to have been called up for Spain's national side.

 The 25-year-old made two appearances for his native Brazil in friendlies last year but pledged his allegiance to la Roja in October and is now set to make his debut for his adopted country against Italy at the Vicente Calderon on Wednesday night.

 Much has been made of the forward's decision to snub his homeland and Selecao coach Luiz Felipe Scolari criticised Costa for turning his back on his country of birth, but the 25-year-old is in no doubt that he made the right choice.